Our caring, highly trained staff

 Carl Davenport is in active recovery from alcoholism and drug addiction.
 He completed a residential treatment program in 1989 and is dedicated to helping clients and their families access the same kind of freedom and happiness he has experienced in recovery.
 He is passionate about recovery and driven to see his clients succeed.
 Carl is the Director of Intake and Community Outreach at Ventura Recovery Center and is involved in all phases of recovery.
 What makes him unique is his ability to keep his focus on results for his clients without being overly pushy or dominant.
 He credits his ability to temper his ambition while staying focused on results to 40 years of progressive leadership and management experience.
 When you call, you can expect a compassionate ear, a knowledgeable voice and someone who cares deeply about his clients.

 Michael Baxter has been in recovery since 2012.
-He attended a treatment center almost 5 years ago where he had finally realized that he could no longer keep battling his addiction.
 After surrendering to Alcoholics Anonymous, Michael has dedicated his life to helping others.
-Michael is an Operations Manager at Ventura Recover Center’s sober living facility and finds fulfillment helping struggling alcoholics achieve long term recovery and sobriety.
+Michael is the Program Director at Ventura Recover Center and finds fulfillment helping struggling alcoholics achieve long term recovery and sobriety.
 He is always available to lend a helpful hand to anyone who needs his help.
 Michael truly loves his job and could not see himself working in any other field.

 Randy Thompson is a passionate addiction counselor who has been blessed with the gift of disturbing the comfortable.
 Randy has many passions, but none greater than watching the transformation of an individual who considers themselves to be hopeless, later becoming interested in living a life they know is a gift.
 He is an active member of the California Association for alcohol/drug educators.
 Randy is also active in recovery from alcoholism and drug addiction for over 20 years.
 Randy was fortunate enough to enter and complete a long-term rehabilitation program in 1993 in which he is eternally grateful for and understands the importance of building a solid foundation in early recovery.
 Randy enjoys coordinating groups of people to cater to the homeless on skid row as a means of giving back as well as pushing overall health (physical, emotional, mental and spiritual) to recovering alcoholics and addicts.
 Randy is convinced that an exercise regimen is essential to maintaining recovery.
 He also understands the importance of twelve step meetings, sponsorship and the application of the twelve steps as he joins in with the rest of the treatment team at Ventura Recovery Center to persuade clients to follow the path that so many have traveled.
-Randy provides services for the clients of VRC at the location of the Center for Change as the Intensive Outpatient Coordinator.
+Randy provides services for the clients of VRC.
 Here, Randy addresses treatment issues as well as day to day living issues with the assistance of the treatment team.

 Donna Paul has joined our treatment team as counselor.
 Donna is a Certified Addictions Treatment Counselor, Level III, who has been facilitating groups and counseling individuals since 2009.
 She is an active member of the California Association for Alcohol/Drug Educators.
 She has several years of personal, 12-step based recovery and is thankful to be able to share this, as well as other recovery and relapse prevention tools, with those who are fighting addiction.
 She is passionate about recovery and the life available to those who choose this path.
 In addition to her work, Donna enjoys hiking, traveling, reading and baking while in the company of family and friends.